Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis: Conclusion

 \section{Conclusion}

 Through the discovery of the vector sum rule and its application to six-fold symmetric nucleation caps, we have reframed chirality-controlled nanotube synthesis as a deterministic process governed by cap topology and epitaxial matching with catalyst surfaces.
-While previous theories attributed chirality-selective growth primarily to edge matching mechanisms~\cite{Magnin2018}, our findings establish that nucleation is deterministically controlled by these topological and interfacial factors.
-This theoretical framework coherently explains the experimental enrichment of $(12,6)$ nanotubes while accounting for the emergence of chiral enrichment in neighboring species.
+While previous theories attributed chirality-selective growth primarily to edge matching mechanisms~\cite{Magnin2018}, our findings establish that nucleation is deterministically controlled by topological and interfacial factors.
+This framework coherently explains the experimental enrichment of $(12,6)$ nanotubes while accounting for chiral enrichment in neighboring species.
 The parallel enrichment observed around $(6,6)$ nanotubes—which similarly feature six-fold symmetric caps—further validates this mechanism~\cite{Chu2023}.
-Although our work captures the essential features of nucleation, developing predictive synthesis requires a more comprehensive understanding of how catalyst morphology directs pentagon formation.
+Although our work captures essential nucleation features, developing predictive synthesis requires a more comprehensive understanding of how catalyst morphology directs pentagon formation.
 Our results provide the theoretical foundation for advancing toward this goal.